webrecorder/browsertrix/frontend/tests/README.md

 # Running Tests Locally

-In this guide, we will show you how to run tests locally for a frontend application using `yarn start` and `npx playwright test`.
+This guide will show you how to run tests locally for a frontend application using `yarn start` and `npx playwright test`.

 ## Prerequisites